Karti Chidambaram

-Karti Chidambaram (born 16 November 1971) is an Indian politician and businessman.
+Karti Chidambaram (born 16 November 1971) is an Indian politician, businessman and lawyer.
 A member of the Indian National Congress, he serves as the Member of Parliament for Sivaganga in the Lok Sabha.
-He was elected in the 2019 Indian general election, winning the seat held seven times by his father, P. Chidambaram.
+He was elected in the 2019 Indian general election and 2024 Indian general election, winning the seat held seven times by his father, P. Chidambaram.

 Early life and education

 Karti Chidambaram's was born to Nalini Chidambaram and P Chidambaram in Chennai, Tamil Nadu.

 Karti did his schooling at Don Bosco School, Chennai.
 He earned a Bachelor of Business Administration from the McCombs School of Business at University of Texas at Austin in 1993.
-He later earned Bachelor of Laws from Wolfson College, Cambridge in 1995.
+He later earned Bachelor of Laws from Wolfson College at University of Cambridge in 1995.

 Political career

 After his education, he returned to Tamil Nadu where a political upheaval had taken place.
 P Chidambaram had left the Congress and formed his own political party called the Congress Jananayaka Peravai.
 Karti Chidambaram became a member of party and served as P Chidambaram's election manager in Sivaganga.
 Chidambaram unsuccessfully ran in the 2014 Indian General Election for the Sivaganga seat, losing to P. R. Senthilnathan of the All India Anna Dravida Munnetra Kazhagam.
 He ran for the seat again in the 2019 Indian general election, and won.